Haposola/hzma/_pages/about.md

   - /about.html
 ---

-I am now working as an Assistant Professor, at Shenzhen Institute of Advanced Technology, Chinese Academy of Sciences.
+I am now working as a Lecture, at Northeastern University.

 I received my bachelor and Ph.D. degree in the Department of Computer Science and Technology at Harbin Institute of Technology in 2016 and 2021, respectively.